 Landmarks Arizona – Human-made

-Located on the Colorado River on the border with Nevada, the Hoover Dam was a massive project and it still is an incredible engineering feat.
-Until 1948 is was the world’s largest hydroelectric power station and naturally, it is one of the most famous landmarks in Arizona and Nevada.
+Located on the Colorado River on the border with Nevada, the Hoover Dam was a massive project, and it still is an incredible engineering feat.
+Until 1948 it was the world’s largest hydroelectric power station, and naturally, it is one of the most famous landmarks in Arizona and Nevada.

-Constructed between 1931 and 1936, it is 726 feet high and 1 244 feet long. it was the largest dam in the world when it was built.
-Today, the Hoover Dam is a huge tourist attraction receiving more than one million visitors per year.
-The dam’s crest was used to cross the Colorado River until 2010 when the new Hoover dam bridge was opened.
-This bridge is one of the best viewpoints to the Dam and Lake Mead.
+Constructed between 1931 and 1936, it is 726 feet high and 1 244 feet long.
+It was the largest dam in the world when it was built.
+Today, the Hoover Dam is a huge tourist attraction receiving more than one million visitors annually.
+The dam’s crest was used to cross the Colorado River until 2010, when the new Hoover dam bridge was opened.
+This bridge is one of the best viewpoints of the Dam and Lake Mead.

 When full, Lake Mead is the largest reservoir by volume in the United States.
 At full capacity, it is 112 miles long, 532 feet deep, and has roughly 247 square miles of surface area.
 However, the lake doesn’t reach full capacity since 1983 due to increased water demand and droughts.
 In June 2021, lake mead was only at 35% capacity, an all-time low record.

-Visiting the Hoover Dam is free, but if you want to take a tour or enter the visitor center you’ll need to buy a ticket.
+Visiting the Hoover Dam is free, but if you want to take a tour or enter the visitor center, you’ll need to buy a ticket.
 If you buy the tour, the visitor center ticket is always included.
-During the 1-hour tour to the dam, you get to visit the powerplant and passageways within the dam itself.
-The visitor center is located on the Nevadan side but it features an exhibit gallery and a film about the construction of the dam.
+During the 1-hour tour of the dam, you get to visit the powerplant and passageways within the dam itself.
+The visitor center is located on the Nevadan side but features an exhibit gallery and a film about the dam’s construction.